Slick-Studios/Version-Check/README.md

 This repo holds the file that the game Project Expansion will check upon opening to decide if an update is needed.

-If you don't play Project Expansion, you toally should!
+If you don't play Project Expansion, you totally should!